Do you charge for the first consultation?

 Do I get access to trade pricing?

 Yes, Annie Bowen Design receives varying trade discounts from suppliers.
 Some are extremely small businesses with small margins.
 Others are able to provide a larger discount.
-We share these discounts with our clients.
+For suppliers who provide a trade discount of more than 10% we split the trade discount with our clients.

 What are your payment terms?

 We ask that all invoices for design fees are paid within 7 days.

 We are a team juggling a number of projects at one time.
 Everyone in the team is paid on time for the work they have done.
 Clients who don’t pay on time unfortunately cause delay to their own projects.
 We are not able to continue work on projects that have invoices outstanding.

 When ordering fixtures, fittings, furniture, etc the payment terms are set by the suppliers.
 For furniture it is common to pay a 50% deposit to confirm the order, with the balance due prior to delivery.
 These terms can vary, depending on the supplier.